 If the LLC owns property in a state that applies transfer taxes or other taxes to transfers of interests in entities, the Operating Agreement should set forth who is responsible to pay the tax.

-A transferee of an interest in an LLC does not automatically become admitted as a new member unless the Operating Agreement so provides.
+A transferee of an interest in an LLC does not automatically become admitted as a new member unless the Operating Agreement permits it.
 Otherwise, the transferee will acquire only the economic interest of the transferor without other rights of a member, such as voting rights.

 Accordingly, the Operating Agreement should specify when a transferee can become a member in place of the transferor and the requirements for becoming a member.
 At the least, this should include an agreement in writing to be bound by the terms of the Operating Agreement.